sal55/langs/compilec.md

 c\
 ;
 ````
 This is 'int abc;'.
-Out of dozens of tokenisers I must have written, it has never occurred to me have have line breaks inside an identifier!
+Out of dozens of tokenisers I must have written, it has never occurred to me to have line breaks inside an identifier!

 ### Octals, Hex and Floats